USS Pakana: Post-war service

-From 20–25 January 1946, Pakana was in Tokyo in conjunction with salvage operations following a recent typhoon.
+From 20 to 25 January 1946, Pakana was in Tokyo in conjunction with salvage operations following a recent typhoon.
 She departed on the 25th for Guam, arriving on the 30th for installation of LORAN equipment.
 On 20 February she began a series of shuttle runs between Saipan and Guam with various tows.

 On 26 April, Pakana sailed for Pearl Harbor with a tow, arriving on the 26th.
 She returned to San Diego and operated locally until October 1947 when she was assigned to the Pacific Reserve Fleet.
 She was retained for temporary duty by Service Force, Pacific Fleet until 9 December 1947, when she was ordered to San Diego for inactivation.
 Pakana was placed out of commission in reserve 30 April 1948 and berthed at San Diego.
 She was struck from the Naval Vessel Register 1 July 1963, transferred to the Maritime Administration, and laid up at Suisun Bay, California.

 On 17 May 1966 she was reinstated and assigned to the United States Bureau of Mines for use in Alaska.
 On 27 May 1975, she was disposed of via sinking by gunfire.